amurrell/run-local/README.md

 ### Docker & Proxy

-If your project has a `rl_config` folder, you can easily get started by just running `rl up` or `rl up-foreground` to start the containers.
+If your project has a `rl-config` folder, you can easily get started by just running `rl up` or `rl up-foreground` to start the containers.
 If your project is using a domain other than `localhost` then you use `rl up-proxy` to start the containers with the proxy.
 This will automatically set up the proxy for you, so you can access your project at `https://yourproject.com` or `http://yourproject.com`.

 ### rl alias